aderussell/Tin-Toy-Site/support.md

 }
 ```

-It is passed in two parameters; the fragCoord which is the proportional position of the pixel (between 0-1) which will be written to and a struct of the uniform information; this is detailed below.
+It is passed in two parameters; the fragCoord which is the pixel coordinate position which will be written to and a struct of the uniform information; this is detailed below.
-To get the actual pixel coordinate, multiply the fragCoord by the `uniforms.resolution`.
+To get the proportional uv coordinate (between 0-1), divide the fragCoord by the `uniforms.resolution`.

 ### Buffers